Shotbow/fudawiki-files/hanafuda/games/go-stop.md

 ### Stealing Points
 1. If the player creates a triplet (stack of 3) on their very first turn, they steal 3 points from each opponent.
-2. If any player, of the course of the round, creates three triplets, then they *immediately* win the round and steal 5 points from each opponent.
+2. If any player, over the course of the round, creates three triplets, then they *immediately* win the round and steal 5 points from each opponent.

 # End of Round and Scoring
 The round ends when either a player calls *stop*, or when all players run out of cards in their hands.